contentauth/c2pa-rs/CONTRIBUTING.md

 ### Current areas of work

 The Adobe CAI team has been using this crate as the foundation of Adobe's Content Authenticity Initiative-related products and services since late 2020.
-We're aware that there is quite a bit of work to do for a robust 1.0 release.
-Some broad categories of work (and thus things you might expect to change) are:
+Groad categories of work (and thus things you might expect to change) are:

 * We'll be reviewing and refining our APIs for ease of use and comprehension.
 We'd appreciate feedback on areas that you find confusing or unnecessarily difficult.
 * We'll also be reviewing our APIs for compliance with Rust community best practices.
 There are some areas (for example, use of public fields and how we take ownership vs references) where we know some work is required.